 Can some of my teacher training be done online?
 What if I don’t have enough hours in each of the curriculum areas?

 Meditation teacher training courses may have an online component.
 This is of particular relevance for those who live in rural and remote areas.
-However, a minimum proportion of contact hours is required, whether that is direct contact within the structure of a teacher training course or supervisory contact from a third party in a mentoring or peer review setting.
+However, a minimum of 30% or minimum 30 hours of your course content must be delivered face to face or live on line.
+Whether that is direct contact within the structure of a teacher training course or supervisory contact from a third party in a mentoring or peer review setting.
 MA provides a convenient mentoring structure and agreement for those who are not able to obtain direct contact within the context of a teacher training course.
-Please see the Mentoring Guidelines on the MA website for further information.
+Please see the Mentoring Guidelines for further information.

 What if I don’t have enough hours in each of the curriculum areas?

-What if don’t feel experienced enough as a new meditation teacher?
+What if I don’t feel experienced enough as a new meditation teacher?

 Engaging in a mentoring arrangement with a more senior teacher for a period of time will increase both your competence and confidence.
 Doing this in a structured, documented way will also increase your hours of practicum, shown in the Curriculum Guidelines and Membership Criteria table above.